Free Shipping On All Orders Over $85!

 While the name tapenade and the popularization of this dip are from Provencal France, the ingredients in the recipe are so ubiquitous in Italian cuisine that it's believed to have existed in Italy long before it got its name.
 Giada's recipe is as simple as it gets - black olives, sun-dried tomatoes and a bit of olive oil to finish is all it takes to make this simple dip.

 Garlic lovers, look no further.
-A centuries-old dish from the wine country of the Piedmont region, home of Barolo, bagna cauda (literally "hot bath") is an autumn tradition that’s equal parts fondue party and harvest celebration - and we sell a great one in our shop.
+A centuries-old dish from the wine country of the Piedmont region, home of Barolo, bagna cauda (literally "hot bath") is an autumn tradition that’s equal parts fondue party and harvest celebration.

 Another dip that does double duty, this Roman artichoke "cream" can be used in a myriad of ways.
 In Rome, artichokes are a prized product, and they're prepared in a huge variety of ways to celebrate the vegetable.
 This decadent spread is just artichokes, oil, a touch of vinegar and salt - and the result is absolutely delicious.